retched/EasyPopulate-4.0/README.md

  * @version  0.9.0 - **Still in development, make your changes in a local environment**
  * @see Bookx module for ZenCart
  * Contribution by: @mesnitu
+ * Special thanks to @joaosantacruz for putting me in the right track

 ### Note : Still under heavy tests
 >This are some initial files, that already import BookX fields, but isn't yet suitable in a production enviroment.
 A lot of testings and ideias going on.